cyplo/resume/README.md

 **Mobile Games Developer**, iNTRES/Scoreloop, *December 2009 - February 2011*

 I was a part of a team that was tasked with developing a cross-platform, pure C library that provided matchmaking, ladders and other networking capabilities to mobile games, **Pro Evolution Soccer 2011** among others.
 We've used C89 as the base language.
-There was another team, working in Ruby on the server side, we had lots of chats with them on the APIs.
-Oftentimes I needed to delve deeply into performance issues on completely foreign legacy code bases.

 **Lead Developer**, Power Media S.A., *June 2007 - December 2009*